ucdavis/bootstrap-ucdavis/README.md

 Bootstrap theme with CAES styles - using SASS, cause its better then css.

-Notes on using:
+Best practices-

+-Add this stylesheet to your site, and then create your own custom steelsheet below this one so it overrides anything you want to ovveride.
+Otherwise, if you use sass, have at this one!

-• To mimic the jumbotron here, be sure to move jumbotron to be OUTSIDE of the container div. so container is INSIDE the jumbotron div.
+-To mimic the jumbotron here, be sure to move jumbotron to be OUTSIDE of the container div. so container is INSIDE the jumbotron div.

-•
+Thanks!!